 Method: A PubMed literature search was conducted with search terms clinical decision pathway, HEART Score, Marburg Heart Score, ACS, chest pain, emergency department (ED), outpatient.

 Results: CDPs were able to effectively identify cardiac ischemic causes of chest pain with studies concluding CDPs to be 99% to 100% sensitive for acute coronary syndrome.2 They were found to improve risk assessment and medical decision making, as patients with a Marburg Heart Score of ‘0’ only have a 3% chance of coronary artery disease.3 Németh et al.illustrated their ability to reduce healthcare costs associated by reducing unnecessary testing.
 Participants of the HEART Pathway trial saved $253 when CDPs were used to assist with medical decision making.
 Furthermore, CDPs were proven to avoid admission or further testing in 21.3% to 43% of eligible patients.9

 Conclusion: Clinical decision pathways, such as the HEART Score, Marburg Heart Score, INTERCHEST, and HE-MACS are tools designed to risk stratify the likelihood of cardiac ischemia as the cause of chest pain.3 The implementation of CDPs resulted in improved medical decision making and patient outcome.
 Furthermore, research concluded that CDPs resulted in reduced hospital admissions, emergency department transfers, and decreased economic burden on patients and the health care system.

 Fiorini SA.
 Implementing Clinical Decision Pathways (CDPs) for Outpatient Evaluation of Chest Pain.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.